 Then he accused me of throwing stones and Molotov cocktails at soldiers.
 I denied the accusations.
 Then he told me he had photographs of me throwing stones at soldiers.
 I asked him to show me the photographs but he never did.
 Then he told me other boys confessed against me and named some of them.
 I still denied the accusations.
 The first round of interrogation lasted for about 90 minutes.
 Then he took me to a courtyard where I waited for about two hours.
 During this time I was tied and blindfolded.
 Soldiers then took me for a second round of interrogation.
 The soldiers removed the blindfold.

 There was an Israeli policeman and an interrogator in civilian clothes in the room.
 The policeman was rude to me.
-He shouted and called me son of a whore, and said things like fuck your mother and sister.
+He shouted and called me a "son of a whore", and said things like "fuck your mother and sister".
 He slapped me and beat me with a broom stick on my back.
 I was terrified.
 He punched me and started to question me about the same allegations.
 I continued to deny the accusations.
 The interrogator in civilian clothes who was in the room translated from Hebrew to Arabic.
 The second session of interrogation lasted for about 15 minutes.
 I was then taken back to the courtyard where I was blindfolded and I sat on a chair for about an hour.